webceyhan/nuxt-resto-advisor/README.md

 # Nuxt RestoAdvisor Application

-This is a first demo project built on Nuxt 3 framework with Vue and Typescript.
+This is a demo project built on Nuxt 3 framework with Vue and Typescript inspired by a Nuxt3-Crash-Course video tutorial.

-It utilizes components, composables, routing, layouts, meta
+The purpose of this project is, to demonstrate how to build a server-side-rendered application which utilizes features such as components, composables, routing, layouts, meta tags, and more.

 [View Demo](https://webceyhan-nuxt-resto-advisor.herokuapp.com/) |
 [Report Issue](https://github.com/webceyhan/nuxt-resto-advisor/issues) |